-Ireland Stamp 4
+Stamp 4 Ireland

 If you are a non-EEA national who wishes to work in a profession or do business in Ireland without needing an employment permit, you should consider the Stamp 4.

-Stamp 4 is an Irish stamp for non-EEA nationals to indicate permission to work, study, live, and set up a business without an employment permit.
+Stamp 4 is an Irish immigration stamp for non-EEA nationals to indicate permission to work, study, live, and set up a business without an employment permit.
 If you plan to stay in Ireland for over 90 days, you must register your permission at the Immigration Service Delivery (ISD).

 You will first need to obtain a visa to gain entry into Ireland, after which you can register your permission.
 If the registration is successful, you will be issued a Stamp 4 approved by An Garda Síochána, allowing you to remain in Ireland temporarily for usually 1 year although it can be renewed.